The Word Became Flesh:

 The Word was with God: 1:1.

 In the beginning was the Word, and the Word was with God, and the Word was God.The Word was face to face with God.
 Who is Jesus?
 Jesus is a distinct person, eternally one with the Father (1:2).
 He enjoyed fellowship with the Father (17:5).
 The deity of Christ is the fundamental doctrine in the Bible.
 Jesus means Savior (Matt 1:21).
 He is the anointed Savior, who was promised in the Old Testament (Dan 9:26).
 He is the begotten Son of God, the one and only Son (John 1:18).
 This speaks of his unique relationship with the Father.
 He came to reveal the Father and save sinners.
-He is the only hope to the world.
+He is the only hope of the world.
 Jesus claimed that He is coequal with the Father (John 5:17-18, 20:28).
 So Jews sought to kill Jesus because He claimed to be God.
 John says that the Word became flesh (1:14).

 The Word was God:1:1.